About REAL ID

 - Non-SSA 1099 Form

-4. Proof of North Dakota residence address by presenting TWO documents from the list below.
-In the event you are unable to provide the required documents please contact 855-633-6835 for guidance on potential alternatives.
+Provide proof of North Dakota residence address by presenting two documents from the list below.
+In the event you are unable to provide the required documents, please contact 855-633-6835 for guidance on potential alternatives.

 - Current mortgage/lease/rental document